 return item

-ItemAdapter supports both Scrapy Item objects and plain dict items.
+ItemAdapter keeps the same pipeline working for Scrapy Item objects and plain dict items.

 ITEM_PIPELINES = {